the4862/the4862.github.io/README.md

+# a website i made on Sept.
+28 2022 ago when my school blocked nearly every game you could find
 # the4862.github.io
-a website i made in 2022 when my school blocked everything, now brought back up